cartesi/rollups-node/README.md

 These two components live in completely decoupled environments, so the Cartesi Rollups framework needs another component to handle the communication between them.

 The Cartesi Rollups Node is the middleware that connects the Rollups smart contracts, the application back-end running inside the Cartesi Machine, and the front-end.
-As such, the Node reads the advance-state inputs from the smart contracts, sends those inputs to the Cartesi machine, and stores the computation outputs in a database that the application front-end can later query.
+As such, the Node reads the advance-state inputs from the smart contracts, sends those inputs to the Cartesi Machine, and stores the computation outputs in a database that the application front-end can later query.
 The Node also provides a consensus mechanism so users can validate outputs on-chain.

 ## Features